Biden Presidency to Bring Changes to U.S.-Mexico Relationship

 The Biden Presidency will bring changes to U.S.-Mexico relations on labor and employment issues, including the USMCA’s Rapid Response Labor Mechanism, labor costs, and investment risks.

-Automotive industry cost concerns: Automakers with Mexican operations are mandated to comply with certain labor provisions in the USMCA such as minimum wage requirements (40% to 45% of the auto content must be made by workers earning at least $16 per hour).
+Automotive Industry Cost Concerns: Automakers with Mexican operations are mandated to comply with certain labor provisions in the USMCA such as minimum wage requirement (40% to 45% of the auto content must be made by workers earning at least $16 per hour).
 Those provisions, in conjunction with rising steel and aluminum tariffs, might add labor costs in the country.
 However, things might change under Biden’s government.
 The multilateral Trans-Pacific Partnership (TPP) deal brokered by President Obama, which was later abandoned by President Trump in early 2017, could be revisited.
-The other 11 countries, including Mexico and Canada, reached an agreement, with less stringent labor protections, without the U.S. called the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
+The other 11 countries, including Mexico and Canada, reached an agreement without the U.S. called Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) with less stringent labor protections.
 Should the U.S. join the CPTPP, automakers would have another route to manufacture less-expensive vehicles.
 Biden could also decrease tariffs on key materials.